Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore1/readme.txt

    =============
    RELEASE NOTES
    =============
-   In WebMarkupMin options was added one new property - `DefaultEncoding` (default `Encoding.Default`).
+   1. In WebMarkupMin options was added one new property - `DefaultEncoding` (default `Encoding.Default`);
+   2. Optimized memory usage.

    =============
    DOCUMENTATION